fk506cni/ij_plgin/README.md

 If you want to process all files in an directory, leave "input file" empty.

-Dir mode try process all files in the directory.
+Dir mode try to process all files in the directory.
 If not appropriate files are in the directory, Error will happen.

-Be carefully about the contents of the directory.
+Be careful about the contents of the directory and permission.

 Args
 ============
-# 1stCr size: x
+## 1stCr size: x

-large image file are divide by many square of length x.
-X, 1stCR size is square length size.
+At 1st step, large image file are divide by many square of length x like a grid.
+X, 1stCR size is square length.

+Larger x links with fewer square splition.

-Bioformats take many time for large tif.
-Big x is not always mean to fast processing.
+However, Bioformats take many time for handling with large tif.
+Big x does not always linked with fast processing.

 I recommend x as multiple number of resize rate.

-# thumnail comression rate: y
+## thumbnail comression rate: y

 Each cropped out square will resize by BILINEAR method under dicided resize rate, y.

 thumbnail with grayscale will go autothresholding for binarization.

-# Auto thoresholding method: method for binarization.
+## Auto thoresholding method: method for binarization.

+This plugin designs area to crop out with binarized thumbnail.

+You should choice proper method as tissue you want chosen.

-If tissue space was denied, change method as more area be chosen.
+If tissue space was not selected, change method as more area be chosen.

 See Autothresholdin documentation. https://imagej.net/Auto_Threshold

+You can try all auto thresholding method by "\_gray_thumbnail" file.

+Binarized image is "\_thrMsk." file.

 # Additional margin: z

+Binarized image will go particle, rectangle analysis.

+After decision of rectangle for each particle, particles with overlap area is combilned.

-Combinde rectangles will be cropped out from original image with additional margin.
+Combinde rectangles will be cropped out from original image with additional margin, Z.

 In this phase, overlap of margin may be happlen.